 12. They scare easy

+If they feel things are spiraling at a dizzying speed or are not comfortable with the pace of the relationship, they may recede and want to move backward again.
+A relationship with an introvert isn’t a cakewalk as falling in love too fast or moving in together out of an impulse is not their thing.
 It’ll certainly require a whole lot of understanding and patience from your end for it to work, but the results are magical and every bit worth that extra effort.
 If you are dating an introvert, you’ll relate to every single trait mentioned here.